vassiaL/pub-liakonilehmann2022_NeuroImage/readme.md

 This is the code for the publication:

-V. Liakoni *, M. Lehmann *, A. Modirshanechi, J. Brea, A. Lutti, W. Gerstner &dagger, K. Preuschoff &dagger [*Brain signals of a Surprise-Actor-Critic model: Evidence for multiple learning modules in human decision making*](https://doi.org/10.1016/j.neuroimage.2021.118780), NeuroImage 246, 1053-8119 (2022)
+V. Liakoni *, M. Lehmann *, A. Modirshanechi, J. Brea, A. Lutti, W. Gerstner ** , K. Preuschoff ** [*Brain signals of a Surprise-Actor-Critic model: Evidence for multiple learning modules in human decision making*](https://doi.org/10.1016/j.neuroimage.2021.118780), NeuroImage 246, 1053-8119 (2022)

-\* V.L. and M.L. made equal contribution to this article.
+\* V.L. and M.L. made equal contribution to this article. \
-\&dagger W.G. and K.P. made equal contribution to this article.
+\** W.G. and K.P. made equal contribution to this article.

 Contact:
 [vasiliki.liakoni@gmail.com](mailto:vasiliki.liakoni@gmail.com)